ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Tocotrienols Delta Gamma vs Mixed Tocopherols: which is better?
+Tocotrienols Delta Gamma vs Mixed Tocopherols: which is right for you?

-Tocotrienols Delta Gamma is our top-ranked form of Vitamin E with best absorption bioavailability.
-It outperforms Mixed Tocopherols based on peer-reviewed absorption research.
+Not sure which to buy?
+Tocotrienols Delta Gamma is our top-ranked form of Vitamin E, and it outperforms Mixed Tocopherols based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating